protobufjs/protobuf.js/README.md

 **protobuf.js** is a pure JavaScript implementation for node and the browser with zero dependencies.
 It efficiently encodes plain objects and custom classes and works out of the box with .proto files.

+**This is the development branch of protobuf.js 6.** Are you looking for the [current stable branch](https://github.com/dcodeIO/protobuf.js/tree/ProtoBuf5)?

 Examples
 --------